Jorgeromeu/kbfrequency/README.md

-# kbfrequency
+# `kbfrequency.py`
-A simple python script for visualizing key-press frequencies
+A simple python script for logging key presses and visualizing their frequency

 ![example](out.svg)